Intensive ABA Intervention

 - Self-awareness and self-evaluation

-- Generalisation of these skills across people, materials and environments
+- Generalisation of these skills across settings & setting events

-All skills are taught using research based teaching techniques to ensure that student is learning at the maximal rate.
-Sessions are initially conducted in a one-on-one format for the majority of the time, although small-group teaching and/or structured playdates are included at soon as appropriate.
-Depending each child's needs, recommendations will also be made for different group programmes and school integration.
+All skills are taught using research-based teaching techniques to ensure that the student is learning at the maximal rate.
+Sessions are initially conducted in a one-to-one format, although small-group teaching and/or structured play-dates are included as soon as appropriate.
+Depending on each child’s needs, recommendations will also be made for different group programmes and school integration.

-One-to-one teaching sessions can be provided by either Autism Partnership UK Programme Specialists, independently hired therapists, or a combination of these.
-Programme Specialists conduct one-to-one or group intervention sessions designed to teach communication, cognitive, play, social and self-help skills.
-Applied Behaviour Analysis (ABA) techniques are utilized during all interventions.
-Important behavioural goals are targeted including reduction of stereotypic behaviour, increasing tolerance, coping with stress and eliminating disruptive behaviour.
-If clinically warranted, Program Specialists provide shadow support to children while they attend nursery, school or activities with friends in the community.
+One-to-one teaching sessions can be provided by either Autism Partnership UK Programme Specialists, independently-hired therapists, or a combination of these.
+Programme Specialists conduct one-to-one or group intervention sessions designed to teach behaviour, learning how to learn, communication, cognitive, play, social and self-help skills.
+Applied Behaviour Analysis (ABA) techniques are utilised during all interventions.
+Important behavioural goals are targeted, including reduction of stereotyped patterns of behaviour, increasing tolerance, coping with stress and eliminating challenging behaviour.
+If necessary, Programme Specialists provide shadow support to children while they attend nursery, school or activities in the community.

-Therapy sessions are overseen by Programme Supervisors.
-Programme Supervisors provide assessment and programme development.
-They monitor progress and make necessary refinements in the child's curriculum and programme plan.
-Program Supervisors supervise and assist staff and parents with proper programme implementation.
-They support all team members and parents in becoming a "behavioural expert" for the child.
-Programme Supervisors are also involved with working with classroom staff, data analysis, report writing, the creation of IEPs, and facilitating a team approach with schools.
+Therapy sessions are overseen by Programme Supervisors/Consultants who provide assessment and programme development.
+They monitor progress and make necessary refinements in the child’s curriculum and programme plan.
+Programme Supervisors/Consultants supervise and assist staff and parents with proper programme implementation.
+They support all team members and parents in becoming a “behavioural specialist” for the child.
+Programme Supervisors/Consultants are also involved in working with classroom staff, data analysis, report writing, the creation of Education, Health and Care Plans (EHCPs) and facilitating a team approach with schools.

-Regular supervision sessions of an average 12 hours per month are conducted to ensure changes to a child's programme can be made as soon as the need arises, additional teaching programmes can be added where necessary, and a high level of consistency can be achieved between all involved in the implementation of the programme.
+Regular supervision sessions of an average of 12 hours per month are conducted to ensure changes to a child’s programme can be made as soon as the need arises, additional teaching programmes can be added where necessary and a high level of consistency can be achieved between all involved in the implementation of the programme.
+In addition, up to 3 hours per month of parent support is provided to give parents the skills to successfully manage challenging and maladaptive behaviour and maximise the child’s learning while at home outside of formal therapy time.

-Consultation sessions are arranged two to four times per year for the treatment team, family and school staff to discuss the child's progress, current areas of concern, and to review short and long-term objectives.
-The Consultant will provide evaluation, programme development and modification, and behavioural observations.
-The Consultation session may also include a practical demonstration of teaching programmes.
+Director level consultations are arranged 2-3 times per year for the intervention team – i.e. for the family and school staff to discuss the child’s progress, current areas of concern and to review short and long-term objectives.
+The Consultant will provide evaluation, programme development and modification and behavioural observations.
+The consultation session may also include a practical demonstration of teaching programmes.

-As soon as a child is diagnosed with ASD, the child is ready for teaching to begin.
-Some children are diagnosed as young as 14-18 months, whilst others are diagnosed at a later age.
-Regardless of when the child is diagnosed, treatment should begin as soon as possible to start to reduce the developmental gap between the child and his peers.
-Services can be provided for adolescents as well as young children, and are appropriate for children at all levels of functioning.
+As soon as a parent has concerns that their child is showing signs consistent with a diagnosis of ASD we are ready to meet with your child.
+Following a free consultation with one of our Consultants and a recommendation of the level of provision, the child is ready to begin sessions.
+Regardless of when the child is diagnosed, intervention should begin as soon as possible to start to reduce the developmental gap between the child and their peers.
+Services can be provided for adolescents and adults, as well as young children and are appropriate for children at all levels of functioning.
 The teaching techniques used and the types of skills targeted will vary depending on the age and needs of the student.

 Session Duration / Times

-Typically, a session ranges in length from 3 to 3.5 hours.
-The length of the session depends on several factors which include the child's age, the child's needs, and the schedules of Programme Specialists service times in your local area.
+Typically, a session is 3 hours in duration; this depends on several factors which include the child’s age, the child’s needs and the schedules of Programme Specialist service times in your local area.
+Session times are typically 9-12 am, 1-4 pm and 4-6 pm in both locations.
 Each session will include breaks and play times for the child.